Overview of Archiving Guides and Technical Workflows

-These technical workflows and archiving guides are designed to help people with different goals and different skill levels.
+These archiving guides and technical workflows are designed to help people with different goals and different skill levels.
 If there is a topic you want to know about, but the information is not contained on these pages, feel free to reach out to us at PARADISEC and we will do our best to help.

 If you are just starting out and would like to know how to begin the process of archiving with PARADISEC these guides can help you get your materials in order.